apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

       # . /opt/cloud/bin/cloud-clean-vlan.sh

 #.
-Still logged in to the host, run the upgrade preparation script:
+Still logged in to the host, run the upgrade preparation script which will ensure that all existing VLANs and networks are propagated to all hosts, eject all ISO from all VMs and also "fake" presence of PV drivers on PV VMs - all of this, to enable VM live migration between hosts later:

    .. parsed-literal::